Aijazshaikrx21259/mfb-forecasting-api/README.md

    ```
 2. Visit the interactive Swagger UI at `http://127.0.0.1:8000/docs` (the root URL redirects there automatically) or call the health check at `http://127.0.0.1:8000/health`.

+When running locally, set `DATABASE_URL` to the Neon Postgres connection string if you plan to use the data-quality endpoints.
+The FastAPI service logs a warning and returns HTTP 503 for those endpoints when the variable is missing.

 To stop the containers press `Ctrl+C` and optionally remove them with `docker compose down`.

 ### Configure security